Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 Of the 35 female trafficking victims who were staying at the embassy in December, some said they had been stuck there for as long as two years because they were unable to obtain Syrian exit visas and money for flights home.

-Several women reported being pressured by embassy staff to return to the Syrian households they’ve escaped from.
+Several women reported being pressured by embassy staff members to return to the Syrian households they’ve escaped from.

 “I want to die,” said Juvie Balondo, 27, who has been staying at the embassy for a year.
 “We are all so stressed.”